ravendyg/url-shortener/README.md

 ### Tests
-Database should be already created; don't run server at the same time
+Database should be already created;
+Default port - 3036
 ```
 npm test
 ```